seungminl1998/ThesisPRJ/2022 May/README.md

 	?>
 ```

 The access token is found in the developers page.
+The access token from the developers page is then copied to the defines.php file which is going to be used throughout all the project.
+The Facebook ID is also needed which is given after I create a facebook developers account.
+This also goes the same for the app secret.
+The facebook redirect uri is where the Facebook OAUTH will be called.
+Since this is needed throughout all the project, I decided to create a defines page separately.

  ```php
         echo '<a href="' . $loginUrl . '">